thisismygithubok/DD_Bot/README.md

 ## NEW: Host System Metrics Reporting via Discord Voice Channel Name

-- Mount the host's /proc as rw to the docker container, as well as pass 3 new environment variables for the bot to connect to the desired discord, and update the desired channel
+- Mount the host's /proc as ro to the docker container, as well as pass 3 new environment variables for the bot to connect to the desired discord, and update the desired channel

     ```yml
     docker-discord: